Project-X-Mods/coffeelinux/README.md

 1. Pure Arch foundation using official repos (and a little AUR here and there)

-2. A SteamOS/KDE Desktop Environment designed to be easy to use.
+2. A choice of Desktop Environments designed to be easy to use.
 (Always the latest version due to Arch being a rolling release.)

 2a.
 Coffee wallpapers in default location.

-3. Uses nvidia-dkms driver

-4. Vaapi enabled by default in Edge
+3. Vaapi enabled by default in Edge

 5. Pamac Graphical Software Manager (Select "1 4" in part 4 when prompted for pamac-aur for full functionality)